 Behind the beach is a selection of cafés, ice cream shops and pubs with a young, traveller and surf scene.
 But locals prefer the relaxed cafes around Hall Street and love to exercise on the cliff tops on the walking track.

-The Bondi to Coogee coastal track is one of the most loved Sydney day trips.
+Watch a beautiful Sydney sunrise at Bondi Beach and then head off on the walking trail around the point.
+The Bondi to Coogee coastal track is one of the most loved walks and is a perfect Sydney day trip.
 There are stunning ocean views and the track winds its way along the coastline for 6 kilometres.
 It takes about 2 hours to complete on foot and you can catch a bus on the return journey.
 Along the way, there are lots of parks, seats and places to rest and enjoy the beautiful view.

 From Bondi, the fastest way back to the CBD is to catch the 380 bus to Bondi Junction and a train to the city.
 Alternatively, you can take the scenic route via Watsons Bay and the ferry back to Circular Quay.